Our Vision for a Circular Economy

 The Circular Economy

-Instead of banning plastic from modern society, the circular economy takes a more holistic approach to the plastic waste problem.
-The idea of a circular economy is based on the concept: Reduce, Reuse, Recycle.
+Rather than removing plastic from modern society, the circular economy takes a more pragmatic approach to the plastic waste problem.

 In a circular economy, no plastic ends up in the environment.
 In addition, the use of plastics is decoupled from the consumption of finite resources.
 Improved technologies and applications can stimulate demand for collection and recycling.
 Renewable feedstocks from responsibly managed sources replace fossil components.